kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__creating-the-botkube-flux-plugin-for-day-2-operations.md

 The [Botkube Flux plug-in](https://botkube.io/blog/introducing-botkubes-integration-with-flux) offers valuable solutions for streamlining GitOps workflows.
 Its capabilities, including mobile-friendly interactivity and automated Day 2 operations support, can significantly enhance your Kubernetes management.

 We encourage you to explore the Botkube Flux plugin and consider integrating it into your workflows.
 Don't hesitate to share your feedback and ideas about Botkube.
-Feel free to reach out to us on [Slack](https://join.botkube.io/) or [Twitter](http://twitter.com/botkube_io).
+Feel free to reach out to us on [Slack](https://join.botkube.io/) or [X](https://twitter.com/botkube_io).

-Thank you for taking the time to learn about Botkube 🙌